 As far as great adventures go, my travels through Canada remain as one of the most epic journeys of my lifetime.
 It was on this journey where I encountered my deepest anxieties about solo travel and faced them head on.
 The expedition is now a mental collage of sweet memories that I cherish to this day.
-The mixture of experience and self-reflection ultimately shed new light on my life's priorities, separating the frivolous from the essential.
+The alchemical blend of experience and self-reflection produced in me a new perspective, and shed light on my life's priorities, separating the frivolous from the essential.

 Until next time, dear travelers, may all your journeys be safe and rich in experience!